xcat2/xcat-core/docs/source/guides/admin-guides/manage_clusters/ppc64le/discovery/manually_discovery.rst

 .. include:: ../../common/discover/manually_discovery.rst

-If you have a few nodes which were not discovered by automated hardware discovery process, you could find them in ``discoverydata`` table using the nodediscoverls.
+If you have a few nodes which were not discovered by automated hardware discovery process, you can find them in ``discoverydata`` table using the ``nodediscoverls`` command.
 The undiscovered nodes are those that have a discovery method value of 'undef' in the ``discoverydata`` table.

 Display the undefined nodes with the ``nodediscoverls`` command::